informalsystems/quint/doc/adr004-effect-system.md

 One might be inclined to treat `Read[vars] & Update[vars]` and `Update[vars]` as
 equivalent, reasoning that one must be able to read a variable in order to update it.
-However, in TNT we can update a variable without reading it's current
+However, in Quint we can update a variable without reading it's current
 value: `x <- x + 1` is different from `x <- 2`.
 We anticipate there may be utility in differentiating these cases, such as being able to partition transitions that only read a variable on the current state from transitions that